Csekiro/ChunkCopy/README.md

 Method 1: You can view them through the F3 debug screen.

-Method 2: Type /chunks copy then press the spacebar, and look at the command's auto-completion to get the chunk coordinates of your current location.
+Method 2: Type /chunks copy then press the spacebar, and look at the command's auto-completion(suggestion) to get the chunk coordinates of your current location.

 ----------------------------------------------------------------------------